Updated June, 2018

-Find the premium for the Medicare plan in which you are enrolling and double it for your monthly rate.
+- Find the premium for the Medicare plan in which you are enrolling and multiply the rate by 2 for your monthly rate.

-For a Retiree and Spouse Coverage if Under and Over Age 65
+2. For insured and Spouse Coverage if Under and Over Age 65

 For other coverage combinations, contact the GIC at 617.727.2310 ext.
 6.

-If you are an active employee with GIC health coverage who is age 65 or over, you should not enroll in Medicare Part D
+If you are insured with GIC health coverage and age 65 or over, you should not enroll in Medicare Part D

-- Effective July 1, 2017, all GIC Medicare plans automatically include Medicare Part D coverage.
+- All GIC Medicare plans automatically include Medicare Part D coverage through CVS SilverScript.
 Do not enroll in a non-GIC Medicare Part D plan.
 If you enroll in another Medicare Part D drug plan, the Centers for Medicare & Medicaid Services will automatically dis-enroll you from your GIC health plan, which means you will lose your GIC health, behavioral health, and prescription drug benefits.

 - If you have extremely limited income and assets, you may be eligible for prescription drug subsidies through the Extra Help program.
 Contact Medicare at 1-800-MEDICARE (1-800-633-4227) or Social Security (1-800-772-1213) for more information.

 - If your adjusted gross income, as reported on your federal tax return, exceeds a certain amount, Social Security will impose a monthly additional fee called IRMAA (Income-Related Monthly Adjustment Amount).
-Visit medicare.gov for more information.
+Visit Medicare's website for more information.
 Social Security will notify you if IRMAA applies to you.

 How to avoid paying a late enrollment penalty for Medicare Part D